-- A. Turn on the light source. - B. Be sure low objective is in position. - C. Rack down, then up until field is in focus. - D. When moving from one objective to another, use fine adjustment knob to refocus. - E. Never drag high-dry objective through oil. - F. The higher the magnification, the more light you will need. - G. Always clean oil from objective and/or condenser at the end of the day. - H. Be sure low power objective is in working position at the end of the day. - I. Cover the microscope when you have finished for the day. - J. Try not to place the microscope on the same work bench as a centrifuge to avoid the microscope and specimen from vibrating.
+- F. The higher the magnification, the more light you will need. - G. Always clean oil from objective and/or condenser at the end of the day. - H. Be sure the open position on the objective revolving nosepiece is in the working position at the end of the day.
+If your microscope does not have an open position on the revolving nosepiece, ensure the lowest power objective is in the working position at the end of the day. - I. Cover the microscope when you have finished for the day. - J. Try not to place the microscope on the same work bench as a centrifuge to avoid the microscope and specimen from vibrating.
 If they will be on the same bench, secure a mat that absorbs vibrations to place under the microscope.